arnevdm/security-server/README.md

-# security-server-exercise
+# security-server

-This works with the security-client-exercise repo
+This works with the security-client repo

 To run the server: